lhkwok9/cv2/README.md

 ------------

 ### Operating System<br/>
 The Raspberry Pi 4 has a 76 Mbyte GPU memory size.
 It can be somewhat small for vision projects, better to change this now to a 128 Mbyte.
-To increase the amount of memory for the GPU, use the following menu.
+To increase the amount of memory for the GPU, use the following menu.<br/>
 ![output image]( https://qengineering.eu/images/Raspi_Configuration_v3xvndqr.webp )
 ![output image]( https://qengineering.eu/images/Raspi_Configuration_2_7eh7npud.webp )

 ------------

 ### Reboot
-Reboot to apply the changes above
+- Reboot to apply the changes above
 ```
 sudo reboot
 ```